 - P.T.: Besides a few disturbing rooms, the bulk of the game takes place in a building that constantly loops as the player goes through a hallway and eventually comes back to the beginning.

-- Sonic the Hedgehog: This is a staple of the franchise's 2D platformer games.
+- This is a staple of Sonic the Hedgehog's 2D platformer games.
 It usually manifests as a series of ramps that the player slides down, where the end of the last ramp connects to the first one.
 Only by jumping off a particular ramp in a particular spot can the player actually continue with the level.
 Each game adds its own oddities to the formula.

 - Sonic the Hedgehog is the initial example of this trope in the series.
 Its example complicates things beyond the usual level of complexity by making the platform that must be jumped on to escape the loop blocked by a door that only opens if the player jumps off the loop and presses a button to open it on a second platform.